cityofaustin/Residential-Permitting/_content/resources/check-my-permit-status.md

 Follow the prompts to check the status of your permit.

 Note that if you hired a professional such as a general contractor and they submitted your permit application, then they will be receiving your approval or any comments.
-You can request to be sent a copy of any emails if this is the case.
+You can request to be sent a copy of any emails if this is the case, or you can simply have your authorized applicant forward them to you.

 ---